 How To Mention Your Failed Startup In Your Resume

-That being said, avoid exaggerating about your entrepreneurial stint.
+That being said, avoid exaggerating your entrepreneurial stint.
 Mentioning 4-6 points about your role/responsibilities, learning curve, and skill-set should be more than enough.
 Ideally, these should relate in some way to the position you’re applying for.
 It’s important to demonstrate that you’re ready and eager to move on to bigger, better things.
 And that you aren’t hung up on the failure of your venture.

 You can also increase your chances of getting a callback, by including a cover letter with your resume.
 The letter should emphasize your active willingness to stay and grow with a company for the long term.
 After all, most hiring managers in this situation are with the same question: How long till he/she ups and leaves to start their own company?
-Therefore, you seem excited about the job opportunity and look forward to becoming an indispensable asset of the team.
+Therefore, you should seem excited about the job opportunity and look forward to becoming an indispensable asset of the team.
 Here’s a good example:

 There’s no need to dwell on the specific reasons why your startup didn’t work out.
 You can probably dedicate not more than 1-2 sentences to talk about the whole affair in case of an acquisition.
 Ideally, you should prepare a convincing answer beforehand when you’re going in for an interview.
 However, keeping the details out of your resume is a good, highly-recommended idea.